The following notes were left the past couple

 It was a great vacation!

-We shot air rifles, caught fish, newts, tadpoles and frogs.
-There is
+We shot air rifles, caught fish, newts, tadpoles and

-a cool place to swim called Pikes Falls.
-The water is freezing.
-This is
+frogs.
+There is a cool place to swim called Pikes Falls.
+The water

-definitely the kind of place you want to come back to.
+is freezing.
+This is definitely the kind of place you want to come

 .
 Grace